Video: 'Callous unprovoked attack' - Police officer targeted in 'atrocious' assault

 A female police officer being knocked out on the streets of Auckland shows the "atrocious and unacceptable level of violence" cops face on a daily basis, the Police Association says.

-The officer was knocked unconscious on the corner of Great South and Station Road on Monday at 12.17pm.
+The officer was knocked unconscious on the corner of Great South and Station Roads on Monday at 12.17pm.

 Police confirmed a man, 27, had been arrested following the attack and was due to appear in Counties Manukau District Court charged with intent to injure.